 - Art & Lounge (Terminal B): ~$45 per visit

-The math: If you fly out of Newark just once per month, that's 12 lounge visits annually.
-At $59 per visit, you're spending $708 per year just to sit in a comfortable chair and grab free snacks.
+The math is straightforward: flying through Newark just once per month means 12 lounge visits annually.
+At $59 per visit, you're spending $708 per year to sit in a comfortable chair and grab free snacks — before you've eaten a single meal or had a single drink.

 The Best Credit Cards for Newark Airport Lounge Access